 You can also designate a cube to each family member.
 Then stack the cubes in one piece of luggage for traveling ease.

 Another idea is to pack a complete day’s worth of outfits in each cube.
-Grab a cube for hiking clothes on Monday, a theme park on Tuesday, etc.
+Grab a cube for hiking clothes on Monday, a theme park on Tuesday, etc. This comes in very handy for using the packing cubes with kids while traveling.

 The packing cubes compress clothing, so you can fit more in your suitcase and keep everything neat and organized at the same time.
 Any way you pack them, these little mesh bags are sure to streamline your vacation needs.